Youssefguba/dart-course/inheritance-exercies.md

-Welcome to the BankAccount class exercise!
+## BankAccount class exercise!

 In this exercise, you will be implementing inheritance and expanding the functionality of the `BankAccount` class by creating a subclass called `SavingAccount`.
 Follow the instructions below to complete the exercise:

 1. Add the `deposit` method: Inside the `BankAccount` class, implement a method called `deposit` that takes a `double` parameter named `amount`.
 This method should increase the `_accountBalance` by the `amount` and print the updated balance.
 The message to print should follow this format: `"$amount deposited.
 New balance: $_accountBalance"`.
 Don't forget to update the access modifier of `_accountBalance` to private.